somikbehera/deploy.sh/hacking-nova.md

 ### Usage

 Use the script to install and run the current trunk.

+There are several options you can specify with environment parameters:

+    export USE_GIT=1         # checkout source using github mirror export ENABLE_VOLUMES=0  # disable volumes
+    export ENABLE_DASH=1     # install dashboard

-You can also specify a specific branch by putting lp:~someone/nova/some-branch after the branch command
+You can also specify a specific branch by putting lp:~someone/nova/some-branch after the branch command.

     ./nova.sh branch
     ./nova.sh install